A Practical Guide to PID Controller Implementation: Implementation features

 with $dr/dt$ approximated in the same way, and used in controllers with setpoint derivative weight $c\neq 0$, as described in \cref{sec:setpoint}.
 To illustrate noise amplification of the derivative, let $n(t)$ be the additive noise term in $y(t)$.
 This means that while we consider $y(t)$ to be the process variable, the true, and unknown, process variable is in fact $y(t)-n(t)$.
-Letting $\Delta n = n(t)-v(t-\Delta t)$ we thus have a noise amplification of $\Delta n / \Delta t$, which is inversely proportional to the sampling period.
+Letting $\Delta n = n(t)-n(t-\Delta t)$ we thus have a noise amplification of $\Delta n / \Delta t$, which is inversely proportional to the sampling interval.
 For this reason, it is often necessary in practice to low-pass filter the noisy process variable $y(t)$ before computing the finite derivative approximation.
-This becomes increasingly important as the sampling period $\Delta t $ decreases.
+This becomes increasingly important as the sampling interval $\Delta t $ decreases.
 Similarly, while a true step function exhibits an unbounded derivative, a setpoint step of size $\Delta r$ results in a spike $\Delta r/\Delta t$ in our derivative approximation \cref{eq:derapprox}.
 To limit noise amplification, which may otherwise result in unnecessary actuator wear or excite resonant modes in the dynamics of the process, it is customary to low-pass filter the process variable.
 In situations where a setpoint weight $c>0$ is used in combination with possible abrupt (step) changes in the setpoint $r(t)$, it might also be adequate to low-pass filter $r(t)$.

-While a first-order low-pass filter is most often used in existing implementations and textbooks alike, a second-order filter is advisable.
+While a first-order low-pass filter is most often used in existing implementations and textbooks alike, a second-order filter is often advisable.
 This is because the latter results in derivative term noise amplification gain asymptotically approaching zero for high frequencies.
-This desired property is commoly referred to as high-frequency roll-off \citep{ast+haggISA2006}.
+This desired property is commonly referred to as high-frequency roll-off \citep{astrom+2006}.
 This strongly motivates the use of second-order filters, although they introduce slightly more phase-loss than their first-order counterparts.
+For our reference implementation, we introduce a simple filter that approximates either the first-order filter with transfer function